F1 Pole Position (video game): Development and release

 The game was developed and published by Human Entertainment with co-operation with Fuji Television and FOCA.
-Michael Andretti was used in the game instead of Ayrton Senna because his contract was secured with Sega for their Super Monaco GP II video game (however, in the Japanese release of the game the no. 1 McLaren features Ayrton Senna); Senna's helmet is clearly visible in the no. 1 McLaren in the North American release.
+Michael Andretti was used in the game instead of Ayrton Senna because his contract was secured with Sega for their Super Monaco GP II video game (in the Japanese release of the game the no. 1 McLaren features Ayrton Senna); Senna's helmet is clearly visible in the no. 1 McLaren in the North American release.

 In the European version of the game tobacco sponsorship is missing from the cars.
 These sponsors appear on the Japanese version.

 The game was released on November 20, 1992 in Japan.
 The Japanese release is single-player only.
 A multiplayer mode was added when the game was localized to North America.